OtezVikentiy/symfony-jsonrpc-api-bundle/docs/examples/pre-and-post-processors.md

 }
 ```

-Below is a trait that contains preprocessor functions.
+Below are traits that contain preprocessor and postprocessor functions.
-This approach would be useful, for example, if you want to log endpoint calls
+This approach is useful, for example, if you want to log endpoint calls
-or perhaps send something to an email every time some methods are called.
-You just need to create a trait and use it in
+or, for example, send something to an email every time some methods are called.
+You just need to create traits and use interfaces in
-all API methods where it is required.
+all API methods where they are required.
+Examples are shown below.

+Note that traits can use separate setter injections via functions, so that you do not have to copy-paste injection code from one API method to another.

 ```php
 <?php